ConnorSweeneyDev/.config/readme.md

   contents in `C:\Documents\Fonts`, select all and right click then select "Install".
 You can delete the .ttf files from the folder after you've installed them.
 - OhMyPosh &rightarrow; Paste the `C:\Posh` folder to that location and run `oh-my-posh disable notice` to stop the annoying update message every so often.
-Make sure you put `oh-my-posh init pwsh --config "C:/Posh/config.omp.json" | Invoke-Expression` at the bottom of your PowerShell `.ps1` file.

 If you want my exact settings including the same font I use (CaskaydiaCove Nerd Font), you can replace the following sections of your own `settings.json` file with the ones from this repository: